You scoured the internet for holiday deals and now you're waiting for the gifts to show up at your door...

 Porch pirates can strike year around but this time of year is their busy season.
 We've compiled several suggestions to help ensure your delivery makes it to you.

 One of the best ways to prevent package theft is to know where those packages are and when to expect them.
 All three major services offer free online delivery management services.
 The services alert you of incoming deliveries and some allow you to schedule or divert deliveries.

 Sign up here:

 •Consider delivery to an alternate address.
 If allowed, ship your packages to your work.
 Otherwise consider a friend or relative who is home during the day.
-A more recent option to consider are secure lockers or drop-off sites.
+More recent options to consider include secure lockers or drop-off sites.
 These lockers are typically located at a local business so you can pick up your delivery at your convenience.
 Additionally, FedEx packages can now be delivered to most Walgreens locations and UPS packages can be delivered to UPS Store locations.

 •Create out of view delivery space.
 Porch pirates will typically only target packages they can see from the street.
 Create a space out of sight where a delivery driver can leave your packages.